dphuang2/dphuang2.github.io/_posts/2017-03-21-resume-app.markdown

 Now it was only until I actually pushed this deployment to production did I realize that the files that are uploaded through paperclip don't survive new deployments!
-This was a big issue because if the website had to be updated and every had already uploaded all their resumes, all the file storage would be lost and everyone would have to re-upload their resume.
+This was a big issue because if the website had to be updated and everyone had already uploaded all their resumes, all the file storage would be lost and everyone would have to re-upload their resume.
 Thankfully, paperclip has an easy-to-do solution with their configuration to use Amazon S3 Buckets for file-storage instead of locally cached files on the web-server itself.